COSC3020/isomorphism-nodes-connectivity-noahvogt1/README.md

 They have the same number of nodes n

-Since the graphs are completely connected, we can say that each vertex in $G_1$ and $G_2$  are adjacent to every other vertex in each graph respectively.
 Since both graphs have the same number of vertices n, we can define a map $f: V_1 \rightarrow V_2$  that uniquely maps every vertexin $G_1$ to $G_2$.
 This means the map f is both one to one and onto proving bijection.